ryantd42/NY-Legislative-Git/2023/S6682A-2023/bill.md

   ___________

- Introduced by Sen. SEPULVEDA -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government
+ Introduced by Sen. SEPULVEDA -- read twice and ordered printed, and when printed  to  be  committed  to  the  Committee  on Local Government -- committee discharged and said  bill  committed  to  the  Committee  on Cities  1  --  reported favorably from said committee and committed to the Committee  on  Finance  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend chapter 544 of the laws of 2022, authorizing the city of New  York  to  discontinue a portion of real property in the county of the Bronx as parkland and to grant easements for improvements  to  the railroad  right-of-way  to  bring Metro-North railroad service to four new stations in the Bronx and to Pennsylvania Station in  the  county, in relation to making technical corrections thereto; to repeal section 6 of chapter 544 of the laws of 2022, authorizing the city of New York to  discontinue  a portion of real property in the county of the Bronx as parkland and to grant easements for improvements  to  the  railroad right-of-way  to  bring  Metro-North  railroad  service  to  four  new stations in the Bronx and to Pennsylvania Station in the  county;  and to  authorize  the  city  of New York to discontinue a portion of real property in the county of the Bronx as parkland and to grant easements for improvements to the railroad  right-of-way  to  bring  Metro-North railroad service to four new stations in the Bronx and to Pennsylvania Station in the county of New York
+ AN ACT to amend chapter 544 of the laws of 2022, authorizing the city of New  York  to  discontinue a portion of real property in the county of the Bronx as parkland and to grant easements for improvements  to  the railroad  right-of-way  to  bring Metro-North railroad service to four new stations in the Bronx and to Pennsylvania Station in  the  county, in  relation  to  authorizing  the  city  of New York to discontinue a portion of real property in the county of the Bronx as parkland and to grant easements for improvements to the railroad right-of-way to bring Metro-North railroad service to four new stations in the Bronx and  to Pennsylvania  Station  in  the county of New York and making technical corrections thereto; and to repeal section 6 of  chapter  544  of  the laws  of  2022,  authorizing  the  city  of  New York to discontinue a portion of real property in the county of the Bronx as parkland and to grant easements for improvements  to the railroad  right-of-way  to bring  Metro-North  railroad service to four new stations in the Bronx and to Pennsylvania Station in  the county

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 1 of chapter 544 of the laws of 2022, authorizing
  the city of New York to discontinue a portion of real  property  in  the county  of the Bronx as parkland and to grant easements for improvements to the railroad right-of-way to bring Metro-North  railroad  service  to four  new stations in the Bronx and to Pennsylvania Station in the coun- ty, is amended to read as follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11069-04-3
+ S. 6682--A  2

   Section 1.
-Subject to the provisions of this act, but notwithstanding any provision of law to the contrary, the city of  New  York  is  hereby authorized  to discontinue the use as parklands [of] the lands described in section three of this act and to grant easements AFFECTING SUCH LANDS to the metropolitan transportation authority, upon such terms and condi-

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11069-02-3
- S. 6682  2

- tions as the city  OF  NEW  YORK  AND  THE  METROPOLITAN  TRANSPORTATION AUTHORITY  shall  determine,  to  enable the metropolitan transportation authority and Metro-North commuter railroad company,  [an  affiliate]  A SUBSIDIARY  of  the metropolitan transportation authority, to [construct improvements and] gain ingress and egress to and  from  railroad  equip- ment,  stations  and  right-of-way  on  such  former  parkland,  [and to construct below surface and surface utility infrastructure,] in order to bring Metro-North commuter railroad company service to four new stations in the Bronx and to Pennsylvania Station in the county of  New  York  IN CONNECTION WITH THE CAPITAL PROJECT KNOWN AS PENN STATION ACCESS.
+Subject to the provisions of this act, but  notwithstanding any  provision  of  law  to the contrary, the city of New York is hereby authorized to discontinue the use as parklands [of] the lands  described in  [section]  SECTIONS three AND THREE-A of this act and to grant ease- ments AFFECTING SUCH LANDS to the metropolitan transportation authority, upon  such terms and conditions as the city OF NEW YORK shall determine, to enable the  metropolitan  transportation  authority  and  Metro-North commuter  railroad company, [an affiliate] A SUBSIDIARY of the metropol- itan  transportation  authority,  to  construct  improvements  and  gain ingress  and  egress to and from railroad equipment, stations and right- of-way on such former parkland, [and  to  construct  below  surface  and surface  utility infrastructure,] in order to bring Metro-North commuter railroad company service to four new stations in the Bronx and to  Penn- sylvania  Station in the county of New York IN CONNECTION WITH THE CAPI- TAL PROJECT KNOWN AS PENN STATION ACCESS.
   § 2.
 Section 2 of chapter 544 of the laws  of  2022,  authorizing  the
  city of New York to discontinue a portion of real property in the county of  the Bronx as parkland and to grant easements for improvements to the railroad right-of-way to bring Metro-North railroad service to four  new stations  in  the  Bronx  and  to Pennsylvania Station in the county, is amended to read as follows:
   § 2.
 The authorization provided in section one of this  act  shall  be effective only upon the condition that the city of New York dedicates an amount  equal  to or greater than the fair market VALUE of the parklands being discontinued towards the acquisition of new parklands and/or capi- tal improvements to existing parklands and recreational facilities with- in the borough of the Bronx.
   § 3.
 Section 3 of chapter 544 of the laws  of  2022,  authorizing  the
  city of New York to discontinue a portion of real property in the county of  the Bronx as parkland and to grant easements for improvements to the railroad right-of-way to bring Metro-North railroad service to four  new stations  in  the  Bronx  and  to Pennsylvania Station in the county, is amended to read as follows:
   § 3.
 The lands hereby authorized to be discontinued as  parklands  and for  which  easements  may be granted to the metropolitan transportation authority are located in the county of the Bronx, city and state of  New York, and are bounded and described as follows:
   Easement 1 on BLOCK 3861, PART OF LOT 14:
   ALL  THAT  CERTAIN  LOT,  PIECE  OR PARCEL OF LAND SITUATED, LYING AND BEING IN THE BOROUGH OF THE BRONX, COUNTY OF BRONX, CITY, AND  STATE  OF NEW YORK BOUNDED AND DESCRIBED AS FOLLOWS:
   AREA STE-115-03: HORIZONTAL LIMITS
   Beginning  at  a point in the southeast line of Block 3861, Lot 14, as depicted to the City of New York (Reputed Owner) as per  Reel  770  Page 1136,  as  recorded  in  the  Register's Office of the City of New York, Borough of the Bronx, same being a northwest line of Block 3861, Lot  8, being  N  65°40'15"  W, distant 242.23 feet from the intersection of the northeast line of E.  172nd Street (60 feet wide) and the northwest line of Bronx River Avenue (100 feet wide) to a common corner of said Lots 14 and 8, N 30°52'59" E, distant 246.92 feet along a  common  line  between said  Lots  14 and 8 to the said Point of Beginning having coordinates N 242,522.5836, E 1,016,853.7105, and running thence;
   Northwesterly, leaving said common  line,  crossing  said  Lot  14,  N 59°07'01" W, a distance of 7.66 feet to a point, thence;
   Northeasterly,  continuing  across  said  Lot  14,  N  30°52'59"  E, a distance of 103.45 feet to a point, thence;
+ S. 6682--A  3

   Southeasterly, continuing  across  said  Lot  14,  S  59°07'01"  E,  a distance  of  7.66  feet to a point, said point being in the common line between said Lots 14 and 8, thence;
- S. 6682  3

   Southwesterly,  along  said  common line, S 30°52'59" W, a distance of 103.45 feet to the Point or Place of Beginning and containing 792 square feet (0.018 acres) of land more or less.
   Easement 2 on BLOCK 3861, PART OF LOT 14: ALL THAT CERTAIN LOT,  PIECE OR PARCEL OF LAND SITUATED, LYING AND BEING IN THE BOROUGH OF THE BRONX, COUNTY  OF  BRONX,  CITY, AND STATE OF NEW YORK BOUNDED AND DESCRIBED AS
  FOLLOWS:
   AREA STE-116-02A: HORIZONTAL LIMITS
   Beginning at a point in Block 3861, Lot 14, as depicted to the City of New York (Reputed Owner) as per Reel 770 Page 1136, as recorded  in  the Register's  Office  of  the City of New York, Borough of the Bronx, same being a northwest line of Block  3861,  Lot  8,  being  N  65°40'15"  W, distant  242.23  feet  from the intersection of the northeast line of E.
  172nd Street (60 feet wide) and the northwest line of Bronx River Avenue (100 feet wide) to a common corner of said Lots 14, and 8,  N  30°52'59" E, distant 246.92 feet along a common line between said Lots 14 and 8, N 59°07'01"  W,  distant  7.66  feet leaving said common line and crossing said Lot 14  to  the  said  Point  of  Beginning  having  coordinates  N 242,526.5132, E 1,016,847.1402, and running thence;
   Northwesterly,  continuing  across  said  Lot  14,  N  59°07'01"  W, a distance of 17.31 feet to a point, thence;
   Northeasterly, continuing  across  said  Lot  14,  N  30°00'36"  E,  a distance of 50.98 feet to a point, thence;
   Northeasterly,  continuing across said Lot 14, N30°49'33"E, a distance of 70.57 feet to a point, thence;
   Northeasterly, continuing  across  said  Lot  14,  N  31°33'35"  E,  a distance of 88.39 feet to a point, thence;
   Northeasterly,  continuing  across  said  Lot  14,  N  32°14'48"  E, a distance of 107.82 feet to a point, thence;
   Northeasterly, continuing  across  said  Lot  14,  N  33°04'35"  E,  a distance of 60.89 feet to a point, thence;
   Northeasterly,  continuing  across  said  Lot  14,  N  33°35'42"  E, a distance of 42.32 feet to a point, thence;
   Northeasterly, continuing across said Lot 14  along  a  curve  to  the left,  having  a radius 771.90 feet, an arc length of 133.13 feet, and a chord that bears N 27°40'31" E, a distance of 132.97 feet  to  a  point, thence;
   Northeasterly,  continuing  across  said  Lot  14 along a curve to the left, having a radius 626.87 feet, an arc length of 27.45  feet,  and  a chord  that  bears  N  22°38'50" E, a distance of 27.45 feet to a point, said point being in a northeast line of said Lot 14, same being a south- west line of Block 3861, Lot 114, thence;
   Southwesterly, along said common line, S 10°22'48" W,  a  distance  of 77.44 feet to a point, thence;
   Southwesterly, leaving said common line and crossing said Lot 14 along a  curve  to  the  right,  having a radius 789.90 feet, an arc length of 88.00 feet, and a chord that bears S 29°25'29" W, a  distance  of  87.96 feet to a point, thence;
   Southwesterly,  continuing  across  said  Lot  14,  S  33°35'29"  W, a distance of [42.47] 42.63 feet to a point, thence;
   Southwesterly, continuing across  said  Lot  14,  [S  32°58'25"  W]  S 33°04'32" W, a distance of [60.76] 60.00 feet to a point, thence;
+ S. 6682--A  4

   Southwesterly,  continuing  across  said  Lot  14,  [S  32°18'18" W] S 32°14'48" W, a distance of 107.59 feet to a point, thence;
   Southwesterly,  continuing  across  said  Lot  14,  S  31°33'35"  W, a distance of 88.17 feet to a point, thence;
- S. 6682  4

   Southwesterly, continuing  across  said  Lot  14,  S  30°22'14"  W,  a distance of 18.00 feet to a point, thence;
   Southwesterly,  continuing  across  said  Lot  14,  S  30°52'59"  W, a